Choosing the right large-scale data storage tool is critical for success.

 - ORC has better support for schema evolution than Parquet.
 It allows you to add or remove columns from a table without having to rewrite the entire dataset.
 In contrast, Parquet requires creating a new file whenever the schema changes.

-Quick view of differences between ORC and Parquet
+Quick view of differences between ORC vs Parquet

 |Compression||Compression efficiency is high||Compression efficiency is low|